vporton/carbon-flow/README.md

 The bounty required
 _Create 10.000 carbon credit serial numbers, including a marker to identify them as “retired”_.
-That's a nonsense, because a carbon credit may be retired partially, so it makes no sense to mark it either as retired or non-retired.
+That's a nonsense, because a carbon credit record may be retired partially, so it makes no sense to mark it either as retired or non-retired.

 ### Manual approval process